GSA/notifications-api/docs/all.md

 [Here's more documentation](https://docs.cloudfoundry.org/devguide/using-tasks.html) about Cloud Foundry tasks.

+# Commands for test loading the local dev database

+All commands use the `-g` or `--generate` to determine how many instances to load to the db.
+The `-g` or `--generate` option is required and will always defult to 1.
+An example: `flask command add-test-uses-to-db -g 6` will generate 6 random users and insert them into the db.

+## Test commands list
+- `add-test-organizations-to-db`
+- `add-test-services-to-db`
+- `add-test-jobs-to-db`
+- `add-test-notifications-to-db`
+- `add-test-users-to-db` (extra options include `-s` or `--state` and `-d` or `--admin`)

 # How messages are queued and sent

 There are several ways for notifications to come into the API.